 In our three-part video series titled Questionable Foosball, we got students from various backgrounds to grill our Community Care professionals on what it is like to work in the sector, common misconceptions and more.

-The recent episode features Siti Khalijah Binte Abdul Aziz, a Senior Physiotherapist from AWWA Ltd, who gives two Catholic Junior College students, Berlyn and Wan Ling, an insight into her job and how she relates to the seniors while helping them with physical rehabilitation.
+The second episode features Siti Khalijah Binte Abdul Aziz, a Senior Physiotherapist from AWWA Ltd, who gives two Catholic Junior College students, Berlyn and Wan Ling, an insight into her job and how she relates to the seniors while helping them with physical rehabilitation.

 When asked how she communicates with seniors who are only fluent in dialect, she revealed that she knows basic Mandarin, having been enrolled in a Mandarin-speaking kindergarten when she was young.
 She then proved her linguistic ability by breaking into a little bit of Mandarin and even a Hokkien phrase that she picked up from a senior client!